-How Long Can You Store Your Soup?
+How Long Can You Store Soup?

 You might be surprised to know that some soups will keep almost one week in the fridge.
-Assuming that your refrigerator is kept at 40ºF or below, the storage length really depends on two things: what's in the soup, and how efficiently it was cooled down.
+Assuming that your refrigerator is kept at 40 degrees Fahrenheit or below, the storage length really depends on two things: what's in the soup, and how efficiently it was cooled down.
 Many recipes will give you a conservative length of time for storage, so the best thing to do is learn to trust your nose and taste buds, and always be on alert for funky smells and sourness.

-Professional kitchens use an ice bath; place a container of soup in a larger container and fill it with ice water to come up to the same level as the soup.
+Professional kitchens use an ice bath: Place a container of soup in a larger container and fill it with ice water to come up to the same level as the soup.
 Stir from time to time as it cools to speed things up.
 Once it is at room temperature the soup can be divided, covered, and refrigerated or frozen.
 Don't cover it until then, that would only slow down the cooling time.

+Defrosting should always happen in the refrigerator or in the microwave.
+Remember that a large pot of soup might take longer than overnight to defrost in the refrigerator.
+Never defrost soup by leaving it on the counter.
+Also, don't reheat a portion more than once—just take out what you will eat and keep the rest of it cold.

 Soup is easy to reheat, whether on the stovetop or in the microwave.
-Defrosting should always happen in the refrigerator or else in the microwave, using the recommended times.
-Don't reheat a portion more than once—just take out what you will eat and keep the rest of it cold.

-A handy rule to remember is that if you are reheating a chicken or meat broth or clear soup, bring it to a boil for three minutes to be sure of killing off any harmful bacterial growth.
+A handy rule to remember is that if you are reheating a chicken or meat broth or clear soup, bring it to a boil for three minutes to be sure of killing off any possible harmful bacterial growth.
 Soups are, in a way, the most flexible of foods when it comes to storage and reuse because they can be brought to a boil without risk of scorching.
 This is harder to do with soups that are thickened with flour or cream, or those that are mainly seafood; they might over-reduce, becoming too salty, thick, or cloudy.
 As long as you trust that the soup doesn't smell or taste "off" when you take it out of the refrigerator, bring it just to a boil and then lower the heat and stir as it simmers gently for three more minutes.